JoshuaLampert/DispersiveShallowWater.jl/docs/src/reproduce.md

 # How to reproduce the figures

-In order to reproduce all figures used in the master thesis "Structure-preserving Numerical Methods for Dispersive Shallow Water Models" (2023) by Joshua Lampert execute the file located at the path [`DispersiveShallowWater.path_create_figures()`](@ref).
+In order to reproduce all figures used in the master thesis "Structure-Preserving Numerical Methods for Dispersive Shallow Water Models" (2023) by Joshua Lampert execute the file located at the path [`DispersiveShallowWater.path_create_figures()`](@ref).
 From the Julia REPL, this can be done by:

 ```julia
 julia> using DispersiveShallowWater